mlarocca/jsgraphs/readme/tutorial.md

 // graph.addVertex(new Vertex('u)) // ERROR, duplicated vertex 'u'
 ```

-There is also a shortcut to create those vertices directly on the graph, without first creating them as a separate variable; besides being shorter, this way is also more efficient, because vertices (and edges) _added_ to a graph are actually cloned.
+There is also a shortcut to create those vertices directly on the graph, without first creating them as a separate variable; besides being shorter, this way is also more efficient, because vertices (and edges) _added_ to a graph are actually cloned beforehand (meaning that, in the example above, a clone of `v` and `u` is actually added to `graph`).

 ```javascript
 let graph = new Graph();